stetewsky/swirl/Coursera-FAQ.md

 If you are sure that your internet connection is working (it must be if you're here!), then you are probably behind a firewall or connected through a proxy server.

 If you're on a work computer, sometimes the easiest solution is to try again from a personal computer.
-Otherwise, you can install the course manually by following the [instructions here](https://github.com/swirldev/swirl_courses#install-and-run-a-course-manually).
+Otherwise, you can install the course manually by following the special instructions for Linux users below.

 ### I'm running Linux and can't install swirl.
 What am I doing wrong?